BigHitIndustries/cashbox-docs/README.md

-# jackpot-docs
+# cashbox-docs

-This is the API documentation for Jackpot Platform.
+This is the API documentation for Cashbox Platform.
 It uses https://apidocjs.com/ generator for creating static HTML files from the python source code.

 ## Rebuild documentation